F1F88/sm-ext-log4sp/readme.md

+**[English](./readme.md) | [Chinese](./readme-chi.md)**

 ## Logging for SourcePawn

-**[English](./readme.md) | [Chinese](./readme-chi.md)**

-This is a Sourcemod extension that wraps the [spdlog](https://github.com/gabime/spdlog) library, allowing SourcePawn to record logs more flexibly.
+This is a Sourcemod extension that wraps the [spdlog](https://github.com/gabime/spdlog) library to enhance SourcePawn logging and debugging.

 ### Useage